 Lincoln Minster School, Lincoln, Lincolnshire

 What an amazing day!
 We booked Jacqui to come to our school to deliver her full forensic workshop day to a joint group of Yr 5 and Yr 7 students.
 From the moment we started until way past the end of the day, the buzz from the students was phenomenal.

 During the day, Jacqui engaged brilliantly with the students.
-They looked at fingerprint, hand prints, footprints, hair samples, fibre samples – that was just in the morning.
-One of the best things was that the students all got hands on practice doing this and they got to take their own ‘identity’ away with them – carefully packaged up samples showing their footprints and everything.
+They looked at fingerprints, handprints, footprints, hair samples, fibre samples – that was just in the morning.
+One of the best things was that the students all got hands-on practice doing this and they got to take their own ‘identity’ away with them – carefully packaged samples showing their footprints and everything.
 Everything the students needed to do this was provided too which is another reason why the day ran so smoothly.

 In the afternoon the students got to investigate a crime scene.
-As we all know some students can be quiet and some can take over but each student had a different job in their small group – a role to play on the crime scene.
-They took their roles very seriously, they all played a part, they all explained who the culprit was and why, they all described the evidence they had collected and analysed.
-Fantastic engagement all round.
+As we all know some students can be quiet and some can take over but each student had a different job in their small group – a role to play at the crime scene.
+They took their roles very seriously, they all played a part, they all explained who the culprit was and why they all described the evidence they had collected and analysed.
+Fantastic engagement all around.

 All Year 8 students took part in a Forensic Science themed Academic Enrichment Day on 19 March.
 This event took place within National Science Week and was run by Pulse Education, a company that aims to introduce students to the principles of Forensic Science.

 The students learned a variety of Forensic Science techniques, such as fingerprinting, footwear analysis, chromatography and collection of hair and fibres.
 The students were then able to apply these new skills in the afternoon when they were given the task of becoming Scene of Crime Officers attending a crime scene.
 Each student took on a specific role in order to work out the identity of the ‘murderer’ from among a list of possible suspects.